Ever get a sudden “stabbing” type pain in your head and wonder if it’s a brain aneurysm rupturing?

-“An aneurysm can cause headaches,” begins Farhan Siddiq, MD, co-medical director of Stroke and Cerebrovascular Disease, and endovascular neurosurgeon, Texas Health Fort Worth.
+“An aneurysm can cause headaches,” begins Farhan Siddiq, MD, a neurosurgeon with University of Missouri Health Care.

-“If brain stabs mean sudden sharp pains, then yes, it may happen with an aneurysm when they bleed,” continues Dr. Siddiq (picture left), a member of North Texas Neurosurgical & Spine Center, a Texas Health Physicians Group practice.
+“If brain stabs mean sudden sharp pains, then yes, it may happen with an aneurysm when they bleed,” continues Dr. Siddiq.

 But we need to be more definitive with the description of “stabbing head pains.”

 Likely NOT a Rupturing Aneurysm

 • They last only a few minutes and especially a few seconds.

 • After they disappear you feel fine, no other neurological symptoms later such as double vision.

 • They keep recurring and you realize, “Hey, I keep getting these brief stabbing pains in my head, but nothing ever comes of them.”

 • They’ve been happening over such a long period of time that you can predict how long they’ll last (e.g., four seconds, 10 seconds).
 And meanwhile, over all that time, you’ve been doing fine otherwise.